 Training and Requirements for Current and New Instructors

 Instructors who teach this course are required to attend an annual training.
-The next district wide training will be held from on Wednesday, December 17th and Thursday, December 18th, 2014 from 9:00am - 4:00pm at Harold Washington College.
+The next district wide training will be held on Monday, May 11th and Tuesday, May 12th from 9:00am - 4:00pm at Kennedy King College.

 - CS instructor certification is valid for one calendar year and renewed annually.